Ancient-Wisdom.Co.Uk

 The Boyne-Valley passage-mounds.

-The Boyne Valley structures have been shown to have been built so as to be orientated and aligned amongst each other so as to mark many important solar and lunar events.
+The Boyne Valley complex have been shown to have been built so as to be orientated and aligned amongst each other so as to mark several important solar and lunar events.
 Combined with the inter-visibility of structures at Loughcrew and Tara hill, both of which were important megalithic sites in their own right, and both of which also contain astronomical markers, and we are able to begin to see that there is no doubt that astronomy was important to the builders of the large Irish passage-mounds of 3,200 BC.
 It is suggested that this network of inter-visible sites would have operated like a giant 'calendar' for the inhabitants at the time.
 (1)

 (More about Astronomy and the Megaliths) - (More about the Boyne-valley complex)